jorgebucaran/fisher/man/man1/getopts.md

 ## USAGE

-Study the output of the following example
+Study the output of getopts in the following example

 ```
 getopts -ab1 --foo=bar baz